A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Simulations

 We vary the thermal parameter evolution by scaling the \HI, \HeI and \HeII photo-heating rates of the \citetalias{khaire2019a} UVB \citep[see][for a similar approach]{becker2011}.
 We generate $T_0-\gamma$ combinations for a finely sampled grid such that $T_0$ is varied from $\sim 6000$ K to $\sim 24000$ K in steps of 500 K while $\gamma$ is varied from $\sim 0.7$ to $\sim 2.0$ in steps of 0.05 at $z=3$.
 The corresponding $T_0$ and $\gamma$ values at other redshifts differ by $\leq 7$ percent.
 We have thus simulated the \lya forest for $37 \times 27 = 999$ different thermal histories.
 The computational time required to run and extract \lya forest spectra for 999 UVB models is around $\sim 2.25$ million cpu hours.
+One can perform $\sim 50$ self-consistent L10N512 simulations in similar time.
 Note that the number of thermal parameters probed in this work is larger by a factor of $\sim 13$ and $\sim 50$ than those by \citet[][$N_{\rm thermal} = 76$]{walther2019} and \citet[][$N_{\rm thermal} = 18$]{becker2011}, respectively.
-We refer the reader to appendix \ref{appendix:thermal-parameter-variation} for more details.
+We refer the reader to online supplementary appendix \ref{appendix:thermal-parameter-variation} for more details.